Shahrukh-Chishti/DiSuQ/README.md

 Approximation builds on Hessian-order optimisation of characterisitic polynomial(squared).
 With sufficient iteration, and justified starting point, the algorithm is bound to minimal solution.

-# Modular Structure
+## Modular Structure
-Backend design of DiSuQ is maintained felxible to allow computation over full range of resources.
+Backend design of DiSuQ is maintained felxible to allow computation over wide range of resources.

-## Layered Hierarchy
+### Layered Hierarchy
 Classes and functional modules are partitioned over mathematical operations.
 The APIs thus allow to extend this framework to diverse range of quantum system.

-# Features
+## Features
+### Basis
+Numerical computation over operator algebra requires basis selection.
+Equivalent to choice of coordinate system, it should appropriate given quantum system.
+In our opinion, its a long-standing problem to identify optimal basis of representation, depending on the location in circuit parameter space.

+DiSuQ `Circuit` provides various choice in basis selection:
+1. Kerman
+2. Charge
+3. Oscillator
+4. Flux
+5. Mixed

-## Autograd
+### Autograd
 Several advantages are inherited from the Torch backend:
 * Analytic differentiation of Eigen-decomposition
 * Exact gradient calculations : avoiding difference approximates